 Pathogenic Vibrio species in seafood – Revision of Guidelines

-In December 2022, the Codex Committee on Food Hygiene (CCFH) agreed to establish an EWG, subject to approval of the Commission, to revise the guidelines to control pathogenic vibrio species in seafood.
+In December 2022, the Codex Committee on Food Hygiene (CCFH) agreed to establish an EWG, subject to approval of the Commission, to revise the guidelines to control pathogenic Vibrio species in seafood.
 Key issues relevant to the control of V. parahaemolyticus and V. vulnificus which could be taken into consideration in the new work as follows:

 • updated microbiological monitoring methods including molecular-based approaches;